 Added by Ryan Mulrooney on July 24, 2013 at 11:30am — No Comments

 What are the predictive traits of successful hires?
 This question from our good twitter pal @Kashifz jumpstarted quite the conversation.
 We listed a few obvious ones – adaptability, positive attitude, problem solvers… no argument there, right?
-Of…Continue
+Of course some of you might want to debate how you measure that….…Continue

 Oh, wait, slight typo…